Bala1511/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
+and give the values in the list
 ### Step 5:
+and print the values
 ### PROGRAM:
 #Program to find the distance between two points.
  ```
 #Developed by: Balamurugan
 #RegisterNumber:22008625